KrzysiekJa/ML-basics-theory/README.md

 Main problem with research: used dataset does not have a well-prepared classification labeling (misclassification error at least 7%).

-Basic plots showing their performance are put below.
+Example plots showing their performance are put below.

 * final minimum value found:
 ![](https://github.com/KrzysiekJa/ML-basics-theory/blob/main/images/plot_GDvsSGDvsSampling_on_spam_searching.png)